FAQs

 How does payment work?

-You can pay online by credit card in the currency of your choice (Canadian dollars, US dollars, etc).
-I will send you an invoice after our first session for the price of your bundle or single lesson.
+You can pay online by credit card in the currency of your choice (Canadian dollars, Euros, US dollars, etc).
+I will send you an invoice prior to our first session.
 Payment is processed via PayPal, though you do NOT need a PayPal account to make a payment.
-You will be able to use your credit card.
+You will be able to use your credit card or e-transfer.

 Do you teach online or in-person?